GrandGarcon/contracts/README.md

   there are following steps are needed to be completed in order to get the required analysis

-  1. writing the statements corresponding to the expressions and the properties  that are to be evaluated in the function
+  1. writing the statements corresponding to the expressions and the properties  that are to be evaluated in the function ( while fullfilling the conditions of the function not being pure view only , as mentioned in the documentation  ) .

 # Requirements

 Install the right version of node.js (between 10.0.0 to 12.0.0) / NPM .

+Install the eth-scribble as mentioned in the (placwe)[https://docs.scribble.codes/tool/installation]

+## Todo
+  - integration of CI config to create docker job to run the instrumented code on the automated fuzzying tools